Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33 - NewsBreak

 Pro Bowler, Super Bowl champ Demaryius Thomas dies at 33

-ATLANTA (AP) — Demaryius Thomas, who earned five straight Pro Bowl honors and a Super Bowl ring during a prolific receiving career spent mostly with the Denver Broncos, has died at the age of 33.
+ATLANTA — (AP) — Demaryius Thomas overcame a troubled childhood.
+He managed to shine as a receiver in Georgia Tech's run-oriented offense.
+By the time his NFL career was over, he had earned five straight Pro Bowl honors and a Super Bowl ring with the Denver Broncos.

-Thomas was found dead in his suburban Atlanta home Thursday night, said Officer Tim Lupo, public information officer for the police department in Roswell, Georgia.

-“Preliminary information is that his death stems from a medical issue, and our investigators currently have no reason to believe otherwise,” Lupo said in a statement early Friday.City of Tampa eyeing former Kforce headquarters to relocate Rays

 While he put up huge numbers after the Broncos signed quarterback Peyton Manning in 2012, Thomas made his best-known catch the previous season, his second year in the league.